Quantum effects of black holes and cosmological constant problem: Quantization methods

+When the spin connection form is taken as the configuration variable and the surface form as the momentum variable, a formal solution of the Einstein--Shr\"{o}dinger equation (\ref{SEeq}) is obtained obtained as in (\ref{statev}).
+However, the operator representation (\ref{CCRSW1}) is not the unique possibility to realize the commutation relation (\ref{QCCR}).
+A set of operators such as

-is also possible.
-A corresponding Schr\"{o}dinger--Einstein equation can be expressed as
+are also possible.
+The corresponding Schr\"{o}dinger--Einstein equation can be expressed as

-from vacuum Hamiltonian (\ref{CHG}).
+owing to the vacuum Hamiltonian (\ref{CHG}).
 This equation is referred to as the second-order Schr\"{o}dinger--Einstein equation (SE-II).
-Here, an operator ordering of ``$\widehat\www$-right and $\widehat\SSS$-left'' is employed.
-The SE-II also does not depend on a convention of operator ordering such as
+Here, the operator ordering of ``$\widehat\www$-right and $\widehat\SSS$-left'' is employed.
+SE-II is also independent of the operator-ordering convention, owing to the relation

-The WKB approximation can be applied solving the SE-II.
-First, the solution of Schr\"{o}dinger equation (\ref{schrodingerA}) is assumed to have a form

-This state vector can be recognized as a map $|\Psi\rangle:\sigma\rightarrow\C$, and again the integration is not a functional but a Riemannian one.
-A quantum Hilbert space can be constructed as the same as for the first case.
-The equation can be represented as follows: